maroulb/geoDist/README.md

     getCoord(zip)

-returns geo coordinates to a given german zip code by using the *PLT.tab* file from [OpenGeoDB](http://opengeodb.org/wiki/OpenGeoDB_Downloads) to map the first to the latter
+returns geo coordinates to a given german zip code by using the *PLZ.tab* file from [OpenGeoDB](http://opengeodb.org/wiki/OpenGeoDB_Downloads) to map the first to the latter

 ### usage standalone cli version